Does Rubbing Alcohol Kill Bed Bugs? (Here’s the Truth)

 does rubbing alcohol repel bed bugs

-Another major risk is the fact that the smell of these alcohols repel bed bugs.
-This means the ones you fail to kill will spread to other locations throughout the house to get away from the smell, resulting in an even worse bed bug infestation.
+Rubbing alcohol, like the other three, does repel bed bugs.
+However, this is a double-edged sword.
+Any bed bugs you fail to kill will spread to other locations throughout the house to get away from the smell, resulting in an even worse bedbug infestation.

-You can help reduce this risk by applying Vaseline to the legs of your bed, making a sticky barrier the bugs can’t easily cross, as well as coating any place the bed or headboard comes in contact with the walls or other objects.
+You can help reduce this risk by applying Vaseline to the legs of your bed, making a sticky barrier the bugs can’t easily cross, as well as coating any place where the bed and headboard comes in contact with the walls or other objects.

 Related: How to Get Rid of Bed Worms